JessieSu2/JessieSu2/README.md

 📫 How to reach me: JessieSu3@gmail.com

-🤔 <span style="color:red">I’m looking for help with finding internships and early career opportunities, I graduate in May 2023</span>
+🤔 <span style="color:red">I’m looking for help with finding internships and early career opportunities, I graduated in May 2023</span>
 </div>